njustkmg/DOMFN/README.md

-# DOMFN
+# DOMFN_Paddle
-This is the official code for DOMFN
+This is the official Paddle code for DOMFN